 Additionally, a lower bar height provides a more centred position between both wheels to improve bike control, especially during climbing.
 These traits are even more noticeable off-road, especially with 29ers.

 The guide below applies to modern threadless style stems and headsets.
 If your stem has bolts pinching it onto the steerer tube, it’s most likely threadless.

-- Time: 15 minutes
+Time: 15 minutes

 Skill rating: Easy

 Tools you’ll need

 - A multi-tool or a set of Allen keys